 - Non-nullable reference types: These are the default reference types, which cannot be assigned a

-value. - Nullable reference types: These reference types can hold a
+nullvalue. - Nullable reference types: These reference types can hold a

-The idea is simple: if you declare a reference type variable as nullable, the compiler knows that it can potentially hold a null
+The idea is simple: if you declare a reference type variable as nullable, the compiler knows that it can potentially hold a null value and will issue warnings if you’re not handling the null case appropriately.
+If the variable is non-nullable, the compiler will ensure that you’re not assigning null to it or accessing it without initializing it.

 How to Enable Nullable Reference Types